AntJanus/WebDevelopment.META/Book/5-Personal Projects/1-dogfooding.md

 Which is how we come to the concept of dogfooding.

-## Build for your needs
+###Build for your needs

 Dogfooding, in a simple sense, is the concept of building to satisfy your own needs.
 Not just learning needs or creativity, but real-life needs that could be solved by an application.
 The need has to be strong enough to keep yourself working under that motivation.

 A great example of this is a snippet library.
 A snippet library is a library of snippets, or short samples of code, that some developers keep around to use and reuse in various projects.
-These snippets could be Regex, utility functions (possibly a camelCase to snake\_case converter), and even entire layouts.
+These snippets could be Regex, utility functions (possibly a camelCase to snake\_case converter), and even entire HTML layouts.
 Snippet libraries have to have clean code that could be used anywhere otherwise it's useless.

 If a snippets library contains some non-abstracted garbage and requires other services, and things you really don't actually need to use some function, you'll abandon it quickly.